rgoc123/JobCoin/README.md

 ### Specific Rationale

 #### Randomly-Sized Sub-Amounts
-I chose to create random subAmounts because the closer a received amount is to a previous transfer the easier it is to identify possible connections between a subAmount and its larger originator.
-This also allows for one transaction to make multiple deposits to recipients, which makes tracking even more confusing because it creates the appearance that multiple people are sending to a given address.
+I chose to create small, randomly sized subAmounts because the closer a received amount is to a previous transfer, especially large ones, the easier it is to identify possible connections between subAmounts and possible originators.
+If all transactions share this trait, then it further obscures the origin.
+This also allows for one transaction to make multiple deposits to each of its recipients, which makes tracking even more confusing because it creates the appearance that multiple people are sending to a given address.

 #### Random Timing
 I then chose to create random timing to further remove a deposit from its originator.
 If other transactions are happening in between it makes it more difficult to tie deposits to an originator based on succession and close timing.